fjantunen/sev1/index.md

 * **Video Conferencing:** For deep dives and real-time collaboration among the technical team. 🧑‍💻
 * **Incident Management Platforms:** Incident.io, Rootly, PagerDuty, FireHydrant – centralize alerting, on-call schedules, and incident communication workflows.

+#### Slack First, Zoom If You Must

+When every second matters, **Slack is your command center**.
+Zoom is supplementary—not your primary war room.

+Text-based channels like Slack give responders the edge:

+- **Asynchronous updates:** People can contribute without interrupting others.
+Updates are threaded and organized, not blurted out mid-sentence like on Zoom.
+- **Scrollback and catch-up:** New responders can scan the channel, read key threads, and jump in fast.
+No “Can someone catch me up?” interruptions.
+- **Persistent record:** Everything said in Slack is timestamped, searchable, and reusable for retros.
+Zoom might offer a transcript—if someone hit record—and good luck parsing it after a six-hour bridge.
+- **Parallel investigation:** Slack supports multiple simultaneous workstreams.
+Zoom forces a single-threaded conversation.
+One person shares a screen.
+Everyone else watches.
+- **Tool integration:** Slack connects to your monitoring stack, ticketing systems, and runbooks.
+Zoom connects to... calendars.

+Zoom isn't useless—but it's **a scalpel, not a scalpel drawer**.
+Use it for:
+- Initial triage or leadership sync-ups
+- Whiteboard sessions for gnarly, collaborative debugging
+- Briefings to non-technical stakeholders who expect verbal updates

+But whatever happens in Zoom should be captured in Slack.
+If it didn't make it to the channel, it didn't happen.

 > 🔑 **Key Takeaway:**
 > Effective incident communication is structured, timely, and audience-aware.
 It builds trust, reduces noise, and ensures everyone stays aligned towards resolution.
+Command and coordination live in Slack.
+Use Zoom like a side-room—not the control tower.

 ### 10. Managing People, Pace & Burnout 🧘